andi-ko/slidecaster/README.md

 # slidecaster

+An Android app offering slidecast generation for mobile learning scenarios

 A 'slidecast' is a term that is used to describe an audio podcast that is combined with a slideshow - Wikipedia

 This is what the app will offer.
 You can: